All Episodes

 She said this in a five-page statement, which she read at Andrews Air Force Base before flying off to Berlin.

-Now there's a couple interesting little sidebars to this.
+Now, there's a couple interesting little sidebars to this.

 Note here that she says we don't transport and we have not transported detainees from one country to another for the purpose of interrogation using torture.

-Okay, if it's true that we had all these secret prisons, it must be we're rounding up Al Qaeda suspects on their home turf.
+Okay, if it's true that we had all these secret prisons, it must be we're rounding up al-Qaeda suspects on their home turf.

 They are all over the world, folks.

-Because you can catch them pretty much in any country in the world.
+You don't have to transport them from where you catch them because you can catch them pretty much in any country in the world.

 If you wanted to, you could probably catch a couple here.